cdfoundation/best-practices-site/content/en/learn/_index.md

 out what to prioritize, read about [assessment](assess) tools to help you identify areas to focus on.

-The rest of the subsections in this guide are for
+The rest of the subsections in this guide provide information about key areas of continuous delivery.

+Some practices depend on others, while others span the entire software lifecycle.
+For example, best practices for continuous integration depend on version control.
+Security best practices are most effective when applied across the entire software supply chain.
+Best practices also involve collaboration across functional teams.